On Three "Anomalous" Measurements of Nonlinear QPC Conductance

 We have extended the kinetic approach to studying thermal current fluctuations departing from equilibrium and manifesting as dynamical noise in actual devices.
 Shot noise, thermodynamically distinct from thermal noise, is also kinetically tractable (other species such as $1/f$ noise require techniques that involve explicit input about the specific environment).
 For a general introduction we direct readers to Kittel \cite{kittel}.

-Unlike fluctuations in the power output $IV$ of a conducting structure, routinely probed in device characterisation, current-current fluctuations are not easy to measure and need specialized methods.
+Unlike fluctuations in the power output $IV$ of a conducting structure, routinely probed in device characterization, current-current fluctuations are not easy to measure and need specialized methods.
 A thorough experimental study of high-field current noise in QPC samples was made by Reznikov {\em et al} \cite{2}.
-To highlight the anomaly in their experiment over against commonly anticipated expectations for the density dependence of noise, we refer to figure 3 adapted from \cite{2}.
-0.25cm \centerline{ } {{ {\bf Figure 3.} Measured high-field excess current noise in a quantum point contact at 1.5 K (adapted from \cite{gtd} after Reznikov {\em et al} \cite{2}) as a function of gate bias at fixed levels of the current.
-Dotted line: the most widely adopted theoretical noise model \cite{bb} predicts a strictly monotonic noise signal at the first band threshold.
-The very strong noise peaks actually recorded at threshold are not anticipated. \textcopyright ~2004 The American Physical Society. }} 0.25cm
+To highlight the anomaly in their experiment over against commonly anticipated expectations for the density dependence of noise, we refer to Figure 3 adapted from \cite{2}.

 Figure 3 shows the low-frequency spectral density of excess QPC current noise after subtraction of the normal Johnson-Nyquist thermal noise floor $S_{\rm JN} = 4Gk_{\rm B}T$ at temperature $T$.
 The Reznikov group performed their measurements at fixed levels of current through the structure, while most other investigators choose to fix the driving voltage only.